 As a condition of approval for marketing Soliris, governmental authorities may require us to conduct additional studies.
-For example, in connection with the approval of Soliris in the United States, European Union and Japan, we agreed to establish a PNH Registry, monitor immunogenicity, monitor compliance with vaccination requirements, and determine the effects of anticoagulant withdrawal among PNH patients receiving eculizumab, and, specifically in Japan, we agreed to conduct a trial in a limited number of Japanese PNH patients to evaluate the safety of a meningococcal vaccine.
-In the United States, for example, the FDA can propose to withdraw approval for a product if it determines that such additional studies are inadequate or if new clinical data or information shows that a product is not safe for use in an approved indication.
+For example, in connection with the approval of Soliris for the treatment of PNH in the United States, European Union and Japan, we agreed to establish a PNH Registry, monitor immunogenicity, monitor compliance with vaccination requirements, and determine the effects of anticoagulant withdrawal among PNH patients receiving eculizumab, and, specifically in Japan, we agreed to conduct a trial in a limited number of Japanese PNH patients to evaluate the safety of a meninococcal vaccine.
+In addition, the FDA granted marketing approval for Soliris for the treatment of aHUS under regulations for the accelerated approval of biologic products, and accordingly, approval is contingent upon successful completion of two ongoing adult and pediatric clinical studies for patients with aHUS.
+We cannot guarantee that these studies will be completed or that the results will support the continued approval of Soliris for aHUS.
+Failure to complete such studies or completion with results that do not support the current approval of Soliris for aHUS could cause the FDA to limit or terminate approval of Soliris for aHUS, which would have a material adverse effect on our results.
+We also agreed to establish an aHUS Registry to evaluate the long-term safety of Soliris in patients with aHUS treated with Soliris and to continue with our amended risk evaluation and mitigation strategy.
+In the United States, the FDA can propose to withdraw approval for a product if it determines that additional studies are inadequate or if new clinical data or information shows that a product is not safe for use in an approved indication.
 We are required to report any serious and unexpected adverse experiences and certain quality problems with Soliris to the FDA, the EMA, Japan's Ministry of Health, Labour and Welfare (MHLW), and certain other health agencies.
 We, the FDA, the EMA, the MHLW or another health agency may have to notify healthcare providers of any such developments.
 The discovery of any previously unknown problems with Soliris, a manufacturer or a facility may result in restrictions on Soliris, a manufacturer or a facility, including withdrawal of Soliris from the market.
 Certain changes to an approved product, including the way it is manufactured or promoted, often require prior regulatory approval before the product as modified may be marketed.
 Our manufacturing and other facilities and those of any third parties manufacturing Soliris will be subject to inspection prior to grant of marketing approval and subject to continued review and periodic inspections by the regulatory authorities.
 We and any third party we would use to manufacture Soliris for sale, including Lonza, must also be licensed by applicable regulatory authorities.